RupertAvery/et3400/README.md

 <img width="331" height="123" alt="image" src="https://github.com/user-attachments/assets/de78fb0d-3617-4b67-b7f3-144beaa01530" />

-You will be prompted to select a type of label, Comment or Data.
+You will be prompted to select a type of label: Comment or Data.

-**Comment** will treat memory at the start address as an instruction, not affecting disassembly.
+**Comment** marks the instruction at the start address with a label, without affecting disassembly.

-**Data** requires a start address and end address, will treat memory between the the start and end address as data, skipping disassembly over the range and displaying the memory as raw data.
+**Data** marks a range of memory (from start to end address) as raw data, suppressing disassembly and displaying the bytes directly.

 <img width="352" height="282" alt="image" src="https://github.com/user-attachments/assets/71a626c5-8c9c-4918-bd41-fe08327cfad3" />